 Treating The Wood

-So, to show the grain to better effect I have treated the wood to try to highlight the grain a little more with household bleach.
+So, to show the grain to better effect I have treated the wood to highlight the grain a little more with household bleach.
 This will lighten the lighter sections, we can see better the grain in this photo of the fountain pen than the first.
 To do this, the barrels first turned close to the dimension within 1mm.
 Once turned then left in bleach for 20 to 30 mins while monitoring.
 After leave to dry off then sand and finish as normal.
 This idea was not mine but Mark Dreyer in this YouTube video 20 years turning pens.
 The video has lots of tips and other ideas, highly recommended

 If you like my wooden crafts please look me up on any of the social media channels.